Income by Race: Average, Top One Percent, Median, and Inequalities

 Income Percentile by Race and Ethnicity Methodology

-This data uses 2023 IPUMS-CPS data to calculate incomes.
+This data uses 2024 IPUMS-CPS data to calculate incomes.
 See the income percentile calculator for more details and a description of my "worker" screen.
+The HISPAN variable is how I determine Hispanic or Latino of Any Race.
+The RACE variable maps to most of the tool entries, though Two or More Races comes from RACE > 700.

 Workforce Size by Race